rehierl/node-tree-outliner/1-1-3-graph-theory/1-2-path-based-defs.md

 * i.e. equivalent to disconnected/unrelated/incomparable
 * i.e. "insequent" is antonymous to "sequent"
 * **TODO** - an unexpected, path-based perspective
-* i.e. could use some additional thought
+* i.e. could maybe use some additional thought

 (a predecessor-of b)